Bug report #3126

 so my guess is confirmed.
 Is GEOS capable of using a tolerance during dissolve operations?
 If yes it would be nice to have an option available in the ftools dissolve tool.

-#15 Updated by cfarmer - over 13 years ago
+#15 Updated by cfarmer - about 14 years ago

 From a relatively quick Googling around, it appears as though GEOS does not employ any sort of tolerance when performing unions (which is what dissolve uses).
 There was some talk about snap-rounding to fix some issues with slivers, but this isn't really a sure-fire fix.
 One way around these sorts of issues (similar to snap-rounding) could be to simply round off the geometry coordinates at some level.
 This would likely reduce the number of high-precision slivers, but wouldn't get ride of all of them, and might not be great in cases where a high level of precision is needed (i.e. the distortion might be too large).